NYSE:

 • Testing the limits of the depth extension of the higher-grade mineralization.

-Future drilling will evaluate the potential to expand the deposit at depth.
-While the median depth of drill holes within the Los Azules resource database is 175 m (575 ft), it is not uncommon for porphyry copper mineralization to extend well beyond 1,000 m (3,280 ft) of depth.
-Numerous drill holes at Los Azules have encountered strong copper grades below the 2017 PEA pit bottom, with all three holes drilled to a depth of over one kilometer ending in copper mineralization.
+The 2023-2024 drilling program is slated at 45,000 meters.
+Future drilling will continue to evaluate the potential to expand the deposit along strike and at depth.
+While the median depth of drill holes within the Los Azules resource database is 175 meters (575 feet), it is not uncommon for porphyry copper mineralization to extend well beyond 1,000 meters (3,280 feet) of depth.
+Numerous drill holes at Los Azules have encountered strong copper grades below the 2023 PEA pit bottom.
+All three holes drilled to a depth of over one kilometer are ending in copper mineralization.

 For further information on McEwen Copper, the latest company presentation can be accessed here.